 It’s all too easy to get caught up in the day-to-day grind of running a freelance writing business.
 You’re answering clients’ questions via email, pitching ideas out to existing clients, emailing pitches and letters of introduction to potential clients, and trying to keep up with social media, oh yea, and track down that payment that’s three months late.
 It’s certainly enough to keep you busy, but, those tedious tasks will wear on you and eventually interfere with your motivation.

 Finding the motivation to stick with freelancing is one of the most common topics my freelance coaching clients bring up.
 I totally get it.
-Whether your motivation is waning because you aren’t hearing back from editors on your pitches, or, because you’re so busy but don’t feel like you’re making enough money that you can sustain yourself, it’s easy to get caught in this trap.
+Whether your motivation is waning because you aren’t hearing back from editors on your pitches, or, because you’re extremely overworked but don’t feel like you’re making enough money that you can sustain yourself, it’s easy to get caught in this trap.

 That’s why I ask clients about their goals when they say they’re struggling with motivation.

 If you don’t have short-term and long-term goals for your freelance career and revisit them occasionally, you’ll find yourself in December exhausted from running on the hamster wheel.
 Maybe you’ll even feel disappointed because you didn’t reach the goals you set at the beginning of the year.
 (Here’s how to set goals if you haven’t already.)

 Here are some ways freelancers can look at their short-term and long-term business goals so they can find meaningful work that pays well and ensure they have a target they’re aiming towards.
 To quote the wise words of the late Zig Ziglar, “If you aim at nothing, you will hit it every time.”